DiffH2O: Diffusion-Based Synthesis of Hand-Object Interactions from Textual Descriptions: Method

 \subsection{Grasp Guidance}

-To add controllability to the generation and improve generalization to unseen objects, we introduce grasp guidance for the grasping phase, which can be optionally be added at inference time.
-We leverage a single grasp frame, defined as the last frame of the grasping phase, that provides a prior about how and with which hand an object should roughly be grasped.
-Such a grasp can be obtained from motion capture or from an off-the-shelf hand-object pose estimator~\cite{pavlakos2023reconstructing} as demonstrated in Sec.~\ref{exp:qual}.
-We provide inference-time guidance $G(\mathcal{H}_l, \mathcal{H}_r)=0$ to our trained diffusion model to grasp the object in a pre-defined manner.
-More specifically, we approximate the gradient of the guidance signal in Eq.~\ref{eq:guided_diff_rev} as
+To add controllability to the generation and improve generalization to unseen objects, we introduce grasp guidance for the grasping stage, which can be optionally added at inference time via the goal function $G$ (see Sec. \ref{sec:diffusion_models} and Eq. \ref{eq:guided_diff_rev}).
+We leverage a single grasp frame $\hat{\textbf{h}}^g_0$ as target grasp (hand pose) for the last frame of the grasping stage.
+It provides a prior about how and with which hand an object should be grasped.
+Such a grasp can be obtained from grasp generation \cite{zhang2024graspxl} or from an off-the-shelf hand-object pose estimator~\cite{pavlakos2024reconstructing} as demonstrated in Sec.~\ref{exp:qual}.
+We aim to minimize the goal function $G(\textbf{x}^g_t)=0$ and approximate the gradient of the guidance signal in Eq.~\ref{eq:guided_diff_rev} as